 So, as is often the case, we’re left to interpret research findings in dogs, people, and other animals along with anecdotal evidence to see if giving CBD to cats is a good idea.

-Research on CBD Use in Cats and People
+Research on CBD Use in Dogs and People

-CBD may help cats with osteoarthritis and epilepsy, according to studies.
+CBD may help dogs with osteoarthritis and epilepsy, according to studies.
 It can also aid in the reduction of seizure frequency in severe epilepsy.

 The FDA’s recent approval of Epidiolex for the treatment of certain types of childhood epilepsy, which is in line with CBD’s effectiveness in helping dogs with epilepsy, demonstrates that this compound can benefit people as well.